 flbgroup.com Listed by BrainCipher Ransomware Group

-On May 1, 2026, the ransomware group BrainCipher added flbgroup.com to its public leak site, confirming that it had exfiltrated internal files from the company during a ransomware attack.
+On May 1, 2026, the ransomware group BrainCipher added flbgroup.com to its public leak site, claiming that it had exfiltrated internal files from the company during a ransomware attack.
 Anyone whose personal information appears in those files — employees, customers, or vendors — now faces the risk that their data is openly available to criminals.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, encrypted systems, and then exfiltrated data before demanding payment.
 The leak site listing on May 1, 2026, signals that negotiations either failed or never occurred.
 Public reporting indicates that the volume and exact nature of the stolen files remain unclear, but the data consists of internal files rather than a simple credential dump.
 No confirmed victim count has been released, leaving current and former customers, partners, and staff uncertain whether their records were taken.